Stab-in-the-back myth: World War II

 1944 poster from German-ruled Slovenia: the legend reads "A knife in the back at the fatal moment!".
 It depicts British Prime Minister Winston Churchill stabbing Europa in the back while Europa fights the Red Army; a stereotyped Jew watches on with glee.

 The Allied policy of unconditional surrender was devised in 1943 in part to avoid a repetition of the stab-in-the-back myth.
-According to historian John Wheeler-Bennett, speaking from the British perspective,It was necessary for the Nazi régime and/or the German Generals to surrender unconditionally in order to bring home to the German people that they had lost the War by themselves; so that their defeat should not be attributed to a "stab in the back".
+According to historian John Wheeler-Bennett, speaking from the British perspective,It was necessary for the Nazi régime and/or the German Generals to surrender unconditionally in order to bring home to the German people that they had lost the War by themselves; so that their defeat should not be attributed to a "stab in the back".As late as 1944, after Operation Valkyrie, Gestapo chief Heinrich Müller told Helmuth James von Moltke (Note: Other sources claims that it was to Freya von Moltke that Müller spoke.): "We won't make the same mistake as in 1918.
+We won't leave our internal German enemies alive."

 Wagnerian allusions

 Hagen takes aim at Siegfried's back with a spear in an 1847 painting by Julius Schnorr von Carolsfeld of a scene from the epic poem Nibelungenlied ("Song of the Nibelungs") – which was the basis for Richard Wagner's opera Götterdämmerung.

-To some Germans, the idea of a "stab in the back" was evocative of Richard Wagner's 1876 opera Götterdämmerung, in which Hagen murders his enemy Siegfried – the hero of the story – with a spear in his back.
+To some Germans, the idea of a "stab in the back" was evocative of Richard Wagner's 1876 opera Götterdämmerung, in which Hagen murders his enemy Siegfried—the hero of the story—with a spear in his back.
 In Hindenburg's memoirs, he compared the collapse of the German Army to Siegfried's death.